GrandpaBond/pxt-flexfx/README.md

 ``||flexFX:None||`` skips any of these effects.

 There is currently no control of how rapidly or deeply these effects are applied.
-This functionality would be a welcome upgrade.
+(This functionality would be a welcome upgrade).

 ### Profiles
 A FlexFX stitches its parts together, so that the end-point of one part forms the start-point of the next part.